Sharpens 9 companies · First observed July 2025 · Updated July 2026 Explore in the graph

 Perplexity AI Jan 2026 API restructured around a Search API plus an Agentic Research tier — research priced per task, above raw per-call search.

-You.com Mar 2026 Research API launched with effort tiers — agentic research billed per call by effort level, separate from token rates.
+You.com Mar 2026 Research API launched with effort tiers (lite $6.50 → exhaustive $300) — agentic research billed per call by effort, separate from token rates.

-Exa Jun 2026 Per-endpoint usage pricing with a dedicated Agent endpoint and free monthly credits — each action billed per call.
+Exa Apr 2026 Per-endpoint cards with a dedicated Agent endpoint; base Search at $7/1k, Deep Search $15/1k — each action billed per call.

 Counterexamples